razanskylab/Stage_Thorlabs_MTS50/README.md

 # Usage

-Pass serial number of your stage initialization of class
+*  Pass serial number of your stage initialization of class
+*  Replace MOTORPATHDEFAULT by your installation path of Kinesis

 ```
 T = ThorlabsZStage(serialnumber);